InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/Vendor Device Storage & Operational Disclosures.md

 ## Required Information and JSON Structure

 The TCF registration process requires Vendors to provide a secure URL to a JSON resource that conforms to the content and structure specified below.
-The Managing Organisation publishes the URL on the GVL along with other Vendor registration information.
+The Managing Organisation publishes the URL in the deviceStorageDisclosureURL` field in the Global Vendor List (GVL) along with other Vendor registration information.

 The JSON contains two types of information, disclosures related to device storage access and duration (the _Disclosures_ array and attributes) and the web domains the Vendor uses (the _Domains_ array and attributes).
 Both are required, though not all information within each array is required.
 See the tables below.